Supplements & Ingredients

 Form 🧪What It Is 📖Pros ✅Cons ⚠️Bioavailability & Usage 💊

-Ascorbic AcidPure, acidic, classic natural form of vitamin C; found naturally in many foodsMost studied; affordable; effectiveCan cause stomach upset; acidic70-90% absorbed at moderate doses (~30-180mg)
+Ascorbic AcidPure, acidic, classic natural form of vitamin C; found naturally in many foodsMost studied; affordable; effectiveCan cause stomach upset; acidic; sometimes derived from unhealthy GMO70-90% absorbed at moderate doses (~30-180mg)

 Calcium AscorbateMineral salt (ascorbic acid + calcium)Gentle on stomachAdds calciumComparable absorption

-Magnesium AscorbateMineral salt (ascorbic acid + magnesium)Stomach-friendly; adds magnesiumHigh doses may cause laxative effectSimilar absorption; good for magnesium supplement
+Magnesium AscorbateMineral salt (ascorbic acid + magnesium)Stomach-friendly; adds magnesiumHigh doses may cause laxative effectSimilar absorption; good for improving magnesium content simultaneously

 Potassium AscorbateMineral salt (ascorbic acid + potassium)Gentle on stomach; provides potassiumAdds potassium; risk for kidney disease patientsComparable absorption